 It’s hard to believe that it’s June already when it seems like it was January not too long ago.
 The past 6 months have been eventful with new private chef clients and more importantly, a new puppy!
 I’ve been occupied lately trying to potty train the little guy, which would explain the lack of posts recently.
 Only one week later and I think he’s picking it up rather well – who knew training a dog is a full-time job!
 While the little one was sleeping, I did manage to put together this delicious cornmeal crusted scallops with mint chimichurri.
-This is yet another successful recipe from one of my favorite food sites, Cooking Light.
 Perfect for the summertime, put together this light meal or appetizer in less than 30 minutes.

 **Helpful tips and common mistakes

 Scallops are one of my favorite types of seafood when prepared properly.
 They have a slight sweetness, which when caramelized and seared in the pan or on the grill, can become enhanced.
 I normally sear my scallops but decided to try something different with this recipe by coating it in cornmeal.